 We provide specialized trauma-focused art therapy to help people engage in emotional regulation and stay grounded in the present, among other therapeutic goals.
 This powerful technique also helps people contain traumatic experiences within artistic imagery, so they can feel more control over flashbacks and other trauma intrusions.

-We provide specialized trauma-focused occupational therapy at The Trauma Disorders Unit.
+We provide specialized trauma-focused occupational therapy in our Trauma Disorders Services.
 In groups and/or individual sessions, the occupational therapist will discuss aspects of your everyday functioning and support enhanced participation in life tasks, particularly areas that have been affected by trauma such as sleeping, hygiene and meal preparation.
-Specialized occupational therapy groups provide opportunities to engage in leisure, creative expression and cognitive task activities to assist with skill development surrounding grounding and containment.

 All members of our community — providers, therapists, nursing staff, social workers, rehabilitation therapists, and patients — actively contribute to the therapeutic milieu.
 In this supportive environment, we emphasize safety and stability throughout treatment.